 Moreover, whereas music engagement was associated with age 12 IQ entirely through genetic influences, the genetic and environmental correlations between music engagement and later verbal ability was able to be collapsed into a single phenotypic effect (Figure 4b).
 The finding that the genetic and environmental correlations could be collapsed into a single direct effect is consistent with a causal association between instrument engagement and later language ability (Heath et al., 1993).
 However, an alternative interpretation is that musical instrument engagement and verbal ability are still correlated through genetic and environmental influences that were simply the same magnitude.
 In either case, these results contrast somewhat with those for full-scale IQ in which the entire phenotypic correlation with instrument engagement was explained by genetic influences, suggesting this longitudinal association with verbal ability is more complex.

 These results from a relatively large sample of over 1600 individuals do not conclusively point to a causal association between instrument engagement and later language.
 Indeed, the reduced phenotypic association when controlling for IQ suggests much of this association is driven by self-selection (noted above).
 Moreover, there could be unmeasured variables associated with music engagement that could be driving the longitudinal association beyond IQ, including openness to experience and socioeconomic status (Corrigall & Schellenberg, 2015; Corrigall, Schellenberg, & Misura, 2013).
-(Figure 4b; Rasmussen, Ludeke, & Hjelmborg, 2019).
+To the extent these potential confounds represent non-shared environmental influences, this could result in (upwardly) biased estimates of the causal affect in the direction of causation model (Figure 4b; Rasmussen, Ludeke, & Hjelmborg, 2019).
 The fact that instrument engagement but not singing or dance engagement (which may relate similarly to openness and require similar financial resources to enroll in lessons) was associated with later cognition potentially rules out these alternative explanations, but there could be other confounds specific to music instrument playing.
-(Heath et al., 1993) Nevertheless, there is some evidence for direct associations beyond shared genetic liability which should be examined in even larger datasets, with specific attention to weaknesses in musicality as a risk factor for developmental speech and language disorders and a potential treatment strategy (Ladanyi et al., 2020; Schon & Tillmann, 2015).
+Furthermore, the direction of causation model requires traits to differ in their modes of inheritance (Heath et al., 1993).
+Although this was somewhat the case in our study (e.g., lower heritability, more estimated shared and nonshared environmental influences on music engagement), the fact that both traits did not more substantially differ in the proportion of variance explained by A, C, or E influences reduced our power to reject the causal model.
+Nevertheless, there is some evidence for direct associations beyond shared genetic liability which should be examined in even larger datasets, with specific attention to weaknesses in musicality as a risk factor for developmental speech and language disorders and a potential treatment strategy (Ladanyi et al., 2020; Schon & Tillmann, 2015).
 In summary, the results from this longitudinal, genetically-informative cohort suggest that observed associations between musical instrument engagement and later verbal ability are driven by a combination of genetic predispositions and some (potential) protective effects.

 Strengths and Limitations